zxphyrx/highway/app/views/overview/point-system.md

 By default, custom projects give you 6 points, but if its a particularly complicated project (i.e 3D printer), you can get 10 points out of it.

 To get 10 points, you MUST get confirmation on your idea BEFORE working on it first.
-DM @alexren on the slack to check with them first!
+DM @alexren on the slack to check with them first